djuanit0x/data-structure-cheat-sheet/README.md

  - It's a **BST** with following characteristic:
     1. All nodes must red or black
     2. The root must be black
     3. If a node is red, then all of its children must be black.
 That's why it's not possible to have red node w/ red children (red -> red).
 However, it is possible for black node to have red / black children.
-Note: Only coloring when traversing to insert the tree -- fixing the tree color only the way down.
         - Need to switch color if parent is black and all of children are red
         - If the parent is red and its children are red do AVL rotation + coloring
     4. For every node **n**, every possible path from **n** to a null refference (does not point to anything) must have the same # black nodes